-In the 1940s, both prisoners and guards began to have several unusual experiences and unexplained sightings.
+In the 1940s, prisoners and guards began having several unusual experiences and unexplained sightings.
 Many of these events involved spooky shadows and unexplained noises.

 Today, many people have reported that Cellblock 12 is an area of high paranormal activity, where cackling and whispers are heard, and the apparition of a prisoner is seen.
 In Cellblock 6, shadowy figures are often seen sliding along the walls, and whispers, screams, and laughter have been heard.

-In Cellblock 4, many have seen ghostly anguished faces and hearing loud whispers.
+In Cellblock 4, many have seen ghostly, anguished faces and heard loud whispers.
 On one occasion, a locksmith working in this area who was removing an old lock from a cell door had a vivid experience.
-He described having felt as if he was overcome by a massive force, and was unable to move or speak, while distorted forms swirled around the cellblock, one of which appearing to beckon to him.
+He described having felt as if a massive force overcame him and was unable to move or speak while distorted forms swirled around the cellblock, one of which appeared to beckon to him.

 Many people have reported seeing the silhouette of a guard in one of the watchtowers.

 On the third floor of one cell block, numerous visitors say they’ve heard cell doors suddenly opening and then slamming shut.

 The catwalk is an area where many paranormal events have occurred.
 Here, a shadow figure was caught on a video, people have felt extreme temperature fluctuations, and one visitor captured a male voice saying “I’m lonely” on an EVP.

 Visitors and staff report disembodied screams, cries of pain, sadistic laughter, and whispers throughout the prison.
 Others have reported the sounds of cell door handles jiggling, furniture being dragged across floors, large objects rolling on the roof, and ghostly footsteps.

-Many have seen sudden orbs or streaks of light appearing, felt unseen people tapping them on the shoulder, get overwhelming sensations of being watched, and generally, have feelings of dread.
+Many have seen sudden orbs or streaks of light appearing, felt unseen people tapping them on the shoulder, got overwhelming sensations of being watched, and generally had feelings of dread.

 Eastern State Penitentiary